DFE-Digital/architecture/profession/our-profession-offer.md

 expires: 2020-12-01
 ---

-# Our Profession Offer

-> DfE Architecture is moving to a more profession-led model.
-This content is under review.
-Contact the [architecture profession](mailto:architecture.profession@education.gov.uk) for more information.

-The architecture profession can help you find or access the right type of architecture support for your project.
+# Architecture profession

+## What we do and how we help

+Architects in DfE, design and deliver services that provide outcomes for end users and the Department.
+They are responsible for the technical quality of the products and services we deliver, thinking innovatively and bringing a broader perspective to service delivery.

+Architecture in DfE follows a profession-led model.
+Architects are embedded in service delivery teams, portfolios or domains and are supported by the architecture profession.

+The architecture profession:

+- builds architecture capability across DfE, providing a capability framework, supporting recruitment, career pathways and professional development opportunities
+- sets architecture and technical design standards, providing guidance and a proportionate assurance framework
+- builds architecture and technical design communities, facilitating regular meet-ups with opportunities for all to share and learn

-We have access to a large community of permanent and contract architects across the Department, plus commercial frameworks to help fulfill your needs.
+There is a large community of permanent and contingent architects across the Department, plus commercial frameworks to help fulfil your needs.

-In the first instance, you should discuss your needs with your Architecture Lead.
+If you're looking for architecture support for your project, you should discuss your needs with your Architecture Lead.

 ## Architecture Leads